 Certified practitioners and mentors are required to complete a minimum of 10 continuing education credits each year.
 Click on a practitioner to view more details.
 When choosing any hoof care professional, it’s always a good idea to ask for references.
 You can search for a specific practitioner or location below.

 My journey into the world of barefoot began in the early 2000’s when I bought my first horse, Cheyenne.
-She was shod in front and toed in on her RF.
-She developed a habit of tripping and stumbling, which became concerning and potentially dangerous.
+She developed a habit of tripping and stumbling, which became concerning.
 A friend mentioned we should try barefoot, so we pulled her shoes and found a barefoot trimmer.
 Now I realize her toes were too long!

-Currently, I am adjusting to city life in Seattle, loving working with my clients, and hiking with my dog on the weekends.
-I am taking new clients within 1.5 hours of Seattle or if you’re already near an existing client.
-I enjoy walking owners through the transition process from shod to barefoot.
-I prioritize being a resource to my clients.
-I am the best fit as a hoofcare provider for owners who want their horses on a regular trim schedule, who may need a patient person for stiff and arthritic horses, or who want to learn more about their role in healing their horse’s feet.
+I am currently booked, but am selectively taking new clients.
+I am the best fit as a hoof care provider for owners who want their horses on a regular trim schedule and who want to learn more about their own role in healing their horse’s feet.